‘PUBG’ Executive Not Happy Over Epic Games’ ‘Fortnite Battle Royale’ Similarities

 “We’ve had an ongoing relationship with Epic Games throughout PUBG’s development as they are the creators of UE4, the engine we licensed for the game,” said Bluehole VP and executive producer Chang Han Kim in a statement picked up by GamesIndustry.biz.
 “After listening to the growing feedback from our community and reviewing the gameplay for ourselves, we are concerned that Fortnite may be replicating the experience for which PUBG is known.”

-He added, “We have also noticed that Epic Games references PUBG in the promotion of Fortnite to their community and in communications with the press.
-This was never discussed with us and we don’t feel that it’s right.”
+“We have also noticed that Epic Games references PUBG in the promotion of Fortnite to their community and in communications with the press.
+This was never discussed with us and we don’t feel that it’s right,” Chang added.

+The VP closed by stating, “The PUBG community has and continues to provide evidence of the many similarities as we contemplate further action.”

 PlayerUnknown’s Battlegrounds is, of course, not the first Battle Royale game to have been released.
 Brendan Greene (aka PlayerUnknown) first introduced the concept as an ArmA 2 mod and later as a spinoff of the Day Z mod.
 This led to him working on H1Z1: Just Survive before venturing out on his own to team up with Bluehole on PUBG.